-Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation.

-Ensure feedback is provided to the LADO about the outcome of any internal investigations.
+- Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation. - Ensure feedback is provided to the LADO about the outcome of any internal investigations.

-The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors, a copy of which can be found in the staff room.
+The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors.